baxmittens/OpenGeoSysUncertaintyQuantification.jl/docs/src/index.md

 ## Install OpenGeoSys 6

-A generic OGS6 binary can be installed via
+A generic OGS6 binary can be installed to the `test` folder via:

 ```julia
 import OpenGeoSysUncertaintyQuantification.install_ogs
 OGS_PATH = install_ogs()
 ```

+Note that a python with version < 3.12 has to be installed for this work.
+This function is called by unit testing.

 ## The principle idea for the creation of a stochastic OGS6 project